nephio-project/porch/docs/content/en/docs/7_cli_api/porchctl.md

 **Arguments:**

 - `REPOSITORY` - URI for the repository.
-Can be a Git repository URL or OCI repository (with `oci://` prefix).
+Can be a Git repository URL.

 **Flags:**